 We define the bilinear form $b$ on $q$-polynomials by

 where $f(x)=\sum_{i=0}^{n-1}a_ix^{q^i}$ and $g(x)=\sum_{i=0}^{n-1}b_ix^{q^i}\in \F_{q^n}[x]$.
 The \emph{Delsarte dual code} $\cC^\perp$ of a set of $q$-polynomials $\cC$ is

-Let $\cC$ be an MRD codes in $\K^{m\times n}$.
-It is obvious that $\{M^T: M\in \cC\}$ is also an MRD codes, because the ranks of $M^T$ and $M$ are the same.
-When $\K=\F_q$ and $m=n$, we can also interpret the transposes of matrices into an operation on linearized polynomials.
+Let $\cC$ be an MRD code in $\K^{m\times n}$.
+It is obvious that $\{M^T: M\in \cC\}$ is also an MRD code, because the ranks of $M^T$ and $M$ are the same.
+When $\K=\F_q$ and $m=n$, we can also interpret the transposes of matrices as an operation on linearized polynomials.